elementary theory of the multiplier

 I = Investment

-A knowledge of the marginal propensity to consume or the marginal propensity to save helps us to know the multiplier.
-And a knowledge of the multiplier helps us to know the extent to which consumption expenditure on investment should be increased or decreased to achieve a desired level of income== theory of the multiplier
+And knowledge of the multiplier helps us to know the extent to which consumption expenditure on investment should be increased or decreased to achieve the desired level of income== theory of the multiplier

 The higher the MPC, the higher the multiplier effect and the higher the MPS, the lower the multiplier effect.
 Therefore, a higher MPC increases national income while a higher MPS will reduce it.